PLP-WebTechnologies/july-2025-javascript-events-and-basic-interactivity-Edgar-Del/README.md

-# 🧠 Assignment: Interactive Web Pages with JavaScript
+# Assignment: Interactive Web Pages with JavaScript

 Welcome to the exciting world of interactivity!
 This assignment is all about **making your web pages feel alive**.
-You’ll learn how to respond to user actions, build engaging components, and validate form input—without reloading the page.
-This is where JavaScript gets fun, practical, and powerful. 🚀
+You'll learn how to respond to user actions, build engaging components, and validate form input—without reloading the page.
+This is where JavaScript gets fun, practical, and powerful.

 ---

-## 🎉 Part 1: JavaScript Event Handling and Interactive Elements
+## Part 1: JavaScript Event Handling and Interactive Elements

-Let’s start with the basics of **event handling**.
+Let's start with the basics of **event handling**.
 You'll set up JavaScript to listen for user actions like clicks, mouseovers, keyboard input, and more—and respond to them in meaningful ways.

 **Goal:** Use event listeners to react to user behavior and trigger changes on the page (e.g., showing messages, toggling classes, hiding/showing content).

 ---

-## 🎮 Part 2: Building Interactive Elements
+## Part 2: Building Interactive Elements

-Now it’s time to apply what you’ve learned by creating your own mini interactive features.
+Now it's time to apply what you've learned by creating your own mini interactive features.
 You can build things like:

 * A light/dark mode toggle
 * A counter or button game